 The pre-war era of advertising was very reminiscent of the ads from the late 1800s with a lot of text and little to no imagery.
 The focus was more to inform the customer about all the benefits that come from that product or service.
 In 1920 print advertising encountered its first major competitor, Radio.
 Unlike physical media like newspapers, radio could advertise across the whole country with great speed.
 It was truly the first national medium for mass marketing.
 It is during this time that we see images beginning to play a larger role in print advertising and designers starting to use negative space more efficiently.
 Print advertising after all was very visual and while walls of text could easily be read out over the radio, images could not be seen.

 It was in 1939 that print advertising would encounter its next challenger, the home television set.
 Unlike the radio, they no longer had the advantage of being a visual medium.
 The first television advertisement aired in 1941 and quickly propelled television to being one of the most accessible advertising mediums of the times.
 Print for its part evolved to depend more heavily on imagery (especially coloured imagery), and some advertisements even removed the small black copy all together.
 During the 1950s, the layouts of print advertising started to get very experimental.
-The innovations from these experiments laid the foundation for design in advertising that still hold up today.
+The innovations from these experiments laid the foundation for design in advertising that still influence designers today.

 From the 60s to the 80s advertising went through what is often referred to as the golden age of advertising.
-The creative revolution that relied more on big ideas and started to incorporate psychology and targeted research into the ad creations.
+The creative revolution that relied more on big ideas and started to incorporate psychology and targeted research into the ad creation.
 Print advertisements reflected this momentum in their bold use of space, colour, and more abstract ideas to market their products and services.

 The 80s and 90s saw a shift to a more simplistic and minimalist style of print advertising that we often associate with advertising today.
 This more modernistic approach also evolved with the widespread adoption of print advertising’s final challenger for the 20th century, the internet.